leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 And if you're fortunate enough to be able to help, the "Other" section also highlights ways to do so.

-The city of Paris has a motto, [Fluctuat nec mergitur,](https://en.wikipedia.org/wiki/Coat_of_arms_of_Paris "Paris") meaning "tossed by the waves, but does not sink".
-We're in for a rocky time, but will weather this storm as we always have, by helping each other.
+In these trying times, we'll be tossed by waves of fear and hopelessness, but will not sink to despair.
+If we all help rather than harm, we can get through this.
 Reach out, even if it's just to one person.
 You can make a larger difference than you think.

 > If I can stop one heart from breaking,
 > I shall not live in vain;